wp-plugins/wp-simple-firewall/readme.txt

 If you want to turn the firewall on in the same way, create a file called "forceOn".

-Remember: If you leave one of these files on the server, it will override your on/off settings, so you should delete it when you're done.
+Remember: If you leave one of these files on the server, it will override your on/off settings, so you should delete it when you no longer need it.

 = Which takes precedence... whitelist or blacklist? =